khasanka/Session-Service/README.md

 ## 📖 Problem Statement

-You are developing a **microservice** for a SaaS platform that manages conference presentations.
+Developing a **microservice** for a SaaS platform that manages conference presentations.
 This service is responsible for **handling session submissions from speakers** and exposing endpoints for creating, retrieving, updating, and deleting session information.

 ---